 - Look for membership of an established and appropriate professional body, with a published code of conduct.
-For example, the Chartered Institute of Purchasing & Supply.
+For example, the Chartered Institute of Procurement & Supply.

 - Check references and look for evidence of a good track record, working with businesses similar to yours.

 - Find out about the consultant’s financial standing and check that there is indemnity insurance cover in place.

 - Agree what you will pay.
 If fees are to be based on a percentage of savings, agree how these savings will be calculated.

 - Arrange when you will pay.
 Avoid having to make upfront payments, before you can see the results of a consultant’s work.